Counterfeiting

 Remnebäck

-Head of New Technology
+Head of Application Board

 The corona pandemic affects all aspects of society.
 The labour market is one of the areas that has been hit the hardest.
 Following the corona crisis nations are looking for new job opportunities.
 Counterfeiting is part of the problem – and the solution.
 It’s the cause of tens of thousands of jobs being lost every year in the Nordic countries.
 Simultaneously, e-commerce, which is the most important channel for counterfeit goods, has taken the piracy industry to new heights during the corona pandemic.
 A powerful strike against the industry could recreate tens of thousands of jobs in the Nordic countries alone.